 Content standards: distinguishing between barter and money and how they facilitate the exchange of goods; recognizing that nations interact through trade; giving examples of the kinds of goods and services produced in Oregon in different historical periods; and identifying primary and secondary sources.

 Experience life aboard the historic Lightship Columbia.
 This program provides hands-on activities including weather recording, signal flag communication, Morse code, and measuring the depth of the river.
 Pre-visit materials are provided and will prepare students for their visit.
 Maximum of 24 students.

 This program applies the following content standards: understanding state history, measuring, understanding how scientific knowledge changes over time, and describing and measuring weather changes.

 Discover Northwest and maritime history through a guided tour of the Museum.
 Tours will be designed to meet teachers' curriculum needs.
-Allow 1.5 hours, minimum.

 The Columbia River Maritime Museum has two FREE publications that teachers may request for their classroom.
 Each activity book focuses on a fictional character that has a problem to solve.
 The books contain activities and factual information presented in an interesting format for students.
-Call or e-mail the education director to request copies.
+Call or e-mail the education specialist to request copies.